isaacnmm/pestpolicy-hugo2XX/content/posts/best-riding-lawn-mower-for-2-acres/index.md

 layout: post
 ---

-Are you hunting for the best riding [lawn mower](https: //web. extension. illinois. edu/lawntalk/planting/guidelines_for_mowing_lawns. cfm) for 2 acres?
+Are you hunting for the best riding [lawn mower](https://web.extension. illinois. edu/lawntalk/planting/guidelines_for_mowing_lawns. cfm) for 2 acres?
 Spring is here, and thus its time to get onto your riding tractor, ready to mow your lawn.

-- A right mower for 2 - 3 Acres would be one that has a 46", 50" or 54" deck size as it will get your mowing done quicker - compared to[[mowers](https: //pestpolicy. com/best-riding-lawn-mower-for-hilly-terrain/) for small yards](https: //pestpolicy. com/best-riding-lawn-[mower](https: //pestpolicy. com/best-riding-lawn-mower-for-rough-terrain/)-for-small-yard/).
+- A right mower for 2 - 3 Acres would be one that has a 46", 50" or 54" deck size as it will get your mowing done quicker - compared to[[mowers](https://pestpolicy.com/best-riding-lawn-mower-for-hilly-terrain/) for small yards](https://pestpolicy.com/best-riding-lawn-[mower](https://pestpolicy.com/best-riding-lawn-mower-for-rough-terrain/)-for-small-yard/).

 Thus, tractor *size* and *grade* are the key consideration when selecting your best riding lawn mower for 2 acres.
 Let's get started!